Proving Taxes Are Real & Filed; IRS Form 4506-C

 Almost all lenders order tax transcripts only after borrowers are in contract or, worse, after their loan is approved.

-This is an issue b/c the IRS often rejects transcript requests – not b/c the tax returns are fraudulent but b/c there is usually some minor inconsistency with respect to the information on the 4506-C and the information on the tax returns (the 4506-C and the corresponding info on the tax returns has to match perfectly).
+This is an issue because the IRS often rejects transcript requests – not because the tax returns are fraudulent but because there is usually some minor inconsistency with respect to the information on the 4506-C and the information on the tax returns (the 4506-C and the corresponding info on the tax returns has to match perfectly).

 If clients are unable to pull their transcripts, this is an immediate flag at the pre-approval level.